EssentialGG/Elementa/README.md

 }

-// Runs a single time when the mouse moves from a state of not hovering to hovering. box.onHover {
+// Runs a single time when the mouse moves from a state of not hovering to hovering. box.onMouseEnter {
-    // Animate, set color, etc.
+    // Animate, set color, run business logic, etc.
 }
 ```

-There are more examples than solely those two, and they can be found throughout `UIComponent`.
+There are many more events than solely those two, and they can be found throughout `UIComponent`.
+Keep in mind that all events stem from the Window component, and events must be manually
+called on the Window.
+For example, in order to receive an `onMouseClick` event,
+you MUST call Window#mouseClick.
+In a GuiScreen, this would be done by overriding the `mouseClicked`
+method.

 ## All together